 Index Swaption Cleared Transaction: A Cleared Transaction, the terms of which are as evidenced by an Index Swaption Cleared Transaction Confirmation, which gives Swaption Buyer the right to enter into a specified Underlying Index Transaction with Swaption Seller.

+Index Swaption Cleared Transaction Confirmation: For:

+any Index Swaption Cleared Transaction in respect of which the Underlying Index Transaction references a Markit iTraxx® Europe Index Series, the form of confirmation which incorporates the iTraxx® Swaption Standard Terms Supplement; and

-Index Swaption Cleared Transaction Confirmation: For any Index Swaption Cleared Transaction in respect of which the Underlying Index Transaction references a Series of the Markit iTraxx® Europe Index, the form of confirmation which incorporates the iTraxx® Swaption Standard Terms Supplement,as completed by reference to the relevant Transaction Data (or, in each case, such other form of confirmation as may be adopted in respect of any CDS Type in accordance with Section 1.2.2 (Modification) of the CDS Clearing Rule Book).
+any Index Swaption Cleared Transaction in respect of which the Underlying Index Transaction references a Markit CDX™ Index Series, the form of confirmation which incorporates the CDX Swaption Standard Terms Supplement,

+as completed by reference to the relevant Transaction Data (or, in each case, such other form of confirmation as may be adopted in respect of any Swaption Type in accordance with Section 1.2.2 (Modification) of the CDS Clearing Rule Book).

 ISDA: The International Swaps and Derivatives Association, Inc. and any successor thereto.

-iTraxx® Swaption Standard Terms Supplement: The iTraxx® Europe Untranched Transactions Swaption Standard Terms Supplement, it being the latest version in force on or any time after the Implementation Date (as defined in the 2019 ISDA Narrowly Tailored Credit Event Protocol published by ISDA on 27 August 2019 and as further supplemented from time to time) as published by Markit Indices Limited and as amended by this CDS Clearing Supplement.
+iTraxx® Swaption Standard Terms Supplement: The iTraxx® Europe Untranched Transactions Swaption Standard Terms Supplement, as published on 20 March 2017 by Markit Indices Limited and as amended by this CDS Clearing Supplement.

 LCH Portal: As set out in Section 5 of the Procedures.